Blaiseniyo/api-rate-limiter/README.md

 ```bash
 $ docker run -d --name redis-server -p 6379:6379 redis
 ```
+Then add the link to your local redis in the .env file, refer to .env-example
 ## Installation

 Install dependencies using NPM. and the application